 If the FCC decides to initiate a rulemaking proceeding in response to the petition, it usually takes no less than nine months for even the most dispute-free rulemaking proposals.
 Naturally, the heavily contested rulemakings can go on for several years, while conflicting studies and analyses, as well as conflicting interests, are sorted out and the dispute is resolved.

 The ever-present potential for Congress to become involved in spectrum management adds a significant degree of uncertainty to a process that is even otherwise highly unpredictable.
-The role the Congress can play in spectrum management vis-a-vis the Executive Branch (NTIA) and the independent agency (FCC) varies according to which party is in power in the House, Senate, and the White House.
+The role the Congress can play in spectrum management vis-a-vis the Executive Branch, the National Telecommunications & Information Administration (NTIA) and the independent agency (FCC) varies according to which party is in power in the House, Senate, and the White House.
 The perception of radio spectrum issues as arcane and highly technical has resulted, until recently, in Congress not being significantly involved in any comprehensive way.
 Because the Congress gets involved in only a limited number of issues, the extent and manner to which it addresses spectrum management is often determined by the interests of specific members of Congress or their constituent interest groups.

 Naturally, the Congress has formal legislative responsibility for spectrum management issues, which it exercises largely through its oversight and appropriations functions regarding the agencies -- FCC and NTIA -- that actually are engaged in spectrum management.
 Congress also has the final say with respect to international spectrum allocations, which, as noted above, are set out in treaties that require ratification by the Senate.
 In addition to its formal legislative responsibilities, the Congress exercises significant informal influence over the spectrum management process, as discussed below.